Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization

-For sparse datasets, it is known that only the $\beta$-divergence for $\beta=1,2$ can exploit the sparsity structure.
+For sparse data sets, it is known that only the $\beta$-divergence for $\beta=1,2$ can exploit the sparsity structure.
 In fact, in all other cases, all entries of the product $WH$ have to be computed explicitly which is impractical for large sparse matrices since $WH$ can be dense.
 In other words, let $K$ denote the number of non-zero entries of $X$.
 Then the MU for NMF with the $\beta$-divergence for $\beta = 1,2$ can be run in $O(Kr)$ operations, while for the other values of $\beta$, it requires $O(mnr)$ operations.

-As explained in~\cite{chi2012tensors}, for such sparse and discrete matrices, Poisson noise is the most appropriate noise model (in fact, Gaussian noise does not make much sense on sparse datasets).
-Hence we expect KL-NMF to provide better results than other forms of NMF.
+As explained in~\cite{chi2012tensors}, for \ngi{sparse word-count} matrices, Poisson noise is the most appropriate model; in fact, Gaussian noise (and any dense noise) does not make much sense on sparse data sets.
+Hence we expect KL-NMF to provide better results than Fro-NMF. \ngi{However, we believe it is rather interesting to run DR-NMF with $\Omega = \{1,2\}$ on such data sets to see how it performs.
+One should expect DR-NMF to perform on average worse than KL-NMF (since it has to take into account the Frobenius norm which is not appropriate) but better than the Frobenius norm (since it takes into account the more appropriate KL-NMF). }

-In this section, we use the 15 sparse document datasets from~\cite{ZG05}.
+In this section, we use the 15 sparse document data sets from~\cite{ZG05}.